vega/altair/doc/index.rst

 powerful Vega-Lite_ visualization grammar.
 This elegant simplicity produces beautiful and effective visualizations with a minimal amount of code.

+**Note: Altair and the underlying Vega-Lite library are under active development; new plot types and streamlined plotting interfaces will be added in future releases.
+Please stay tuned for developments in the coming months! -- October 2016**

 Example
 -------